Links on Android Authority may earn us a commission. Learn more.

 - Try switching Bluetooth off and on on your smartphone.
 It seems a simple fix, but a simple on/off cycle can often remedy most minor issues.

 - Power cycle your smartphone by switching it off and on, too.

 - Power cycle your Garmin device by switching it on and off.
 We cover this process further below in the “How to restart your Garmin” section.

 - Reinstall the Garmin Connect app on your phone.
 Head to your phone’s Settings, find the Apps menu, search for Garmin Connect, and uninstall it.
 To reinstall, head to Google Play, search for Garmin Connect and install.
 You may need to log in to your Garmin Connect account once again after installing, so be sure to have those details on hand.

 - Check if your Garmin device has the latest software installed.

 - To do this, head to Settings > About.
 Compare the software version on your device to that listed by Garmin.

-- If the software is outdated, try to connect your device’s software by heading to Settings > System > Software Update.
+- If the software is outdated, try to update your device’s software by heading to Settings > System > Software Update.

 - If the update didn’t complete, you might have to connect your wearable to a PC or Mac and manually update it.
 Install Garmin Express and connect your device to the PC or Mac via a USB cable to update the software.